umeshthakurnow/project1/Readme.txt

-$project-
+$project1-
-Business intelligence reports and delivery of data insights Applied machine learning
+Business intelligence reports and delivery of data insights.
 ========

-Look how easy it is to use:

-    import project
-    # Get your stuff done
-    project.do_stuff()

 Description-
 -----------
-Given code will allow you to get in depth insights of grocery sales data and Arbnb registered properties. two seperate spark applications deal with each kind of data viz Part1 for grocery records and Part2 for Airbnb data.
+This application will allow you to get in depth insights of grocery sales data and Arbnb registered properties.
+There are two seperate spark applications Grocery-App and AirBnB-App to deal with grocery data and Airbnb data respectively.
-None of the application accept any paramter and would access the data from location "" and "" and generate final output at /out.
+Once run the application will read data from location C:\input\ and generate final output at location C:\output\.

-file name - Data meaning.
+None of the above application needs any parameter to run and can be executed individually by using manual run or automated tivoil pipeline.

+the input and output file names are as follows.

+Grocery-App
+input: C:\inputgrocery
+output:
+C:\output\output_1_2a
+C:\output\output_1_2b
+C:\output\output_1_3

+AirBnB-App
+C:\input\airbnb
+output:
+C:\output\out_2_2
+C:\output\out_2_3
+C:\output\out_2_4

 Features
 --------